Book Summary of The Black Swan: The Impact of the Highly Improbable by Nassim Nicholas Taleb

 Taleb’s approach to risk management saw him profit from contemporary financial crises.
 He advocates for a black swan approach to financial markets that caters to hard-to-predict events in decision-making.
 Taleb also advocates for decentralized scientific research and aims to overcome gaps in current studies.

-StoryShot #1: Black Swan Events are Unprecedented and Have a Huge Impact.
+StoryShot #1: The Black Swan Events are Unprecedented and Have a Huge Impact.
 Later, They Are Explained Away as Predictable

 History and society jump—incremental change does not happen as we expect.
 The scientific approach involves tracking events based on progression.
 Unfortunately, societies move from fracture to fracture, and explaining events using a cause-and-effect basis is flawed.

 People mainly saw white swans for the majority of history.
-Some societies even believed that black swans did not exist.
+Some societies even believed that the black swans did not exist.
 A group of explorers first saw a black swan in Western Australia in 1967.
 The stunning news spread across Europe and the world like wildfire.
 The tale of the black swan inspired many scholars.
 Philosophers such as John Stuart Mill used the term ‘black swan’ when referring to rare, improbable events.

 - They are not expected.